thescientress/web-dev/index.md

 ---
-title: Aeternity developers
+title: æternity - a blockchain for scalable, secure and decentralised æpps
-description: "Aeternity Blockchain : Lightning Smart Contracts, Turing-complete state channels, oracles"
+description: "æternity Blockchain : Lightning Smart Contracts, Turing-complete state channels, oracles"
 lang: en-US
 announcement: |
   Welcome to our brand new website, <a href="https://forum.aeternity.com/c/announcements" target="_blank">read more about it in the forum</a>.